 I am a huge fan of BA, especially its crew.
-Their professional and very British crew always uses the same routine for passenger communications.
-For example, the flight crew always talks over the intercom to the passengers before take-off and 40 minutes before arrival (no matter how short the flight duration is), and the cabin crew always addresses the passengers following their flight crew colleagues.
-Somehow, this predictable routine (often lacking with other airlines) makes me feel a lot more comfortable.
-I also find their pilots very good in explaining and warning about turbulence and weather conditions so that you understand when, why, and most crucially, for how long the plane might bump around for.
+Their professional and British crew always uses the same routine for passenger communications.
+For example, the flight crew always talks over the intercom to the passengers before takeoff and 40 minutes before arrival (no matter how short the flight duration is), and the cabin crew always addresses the passengers following their flight crew colleagues.
+This predictable routine (often lacking with other airlines) makes me feel much more comfortable.
+I also find their pilots very good at explaining and warning about turbulence and weather conditions so that you understand when, why, and, most crucially, how long the plane might bump around.

-The seats in British Airways Club World lower deck on the B747 feature a ying-yang 2-4-2 layout; window and middle seats face backward, while aisle seats face forwards.
-Because of this, you have to jump over other passenger’s legs to reach the aisle when seated in a backward-facing seat (which is rather inconvenient).
+British Airways Club World lower deck seats on the B747 feature a yin-yang 2-4-2 layout; window and middle seats face backward, while aisle seats face forwards.
+Because of this, you must jump over other passengers’ legs to reach the aisle when seated in a backward-facing seat (which is rather inconvenient).

 There are only 20 seats on the upper deck with a 2-2 layout, so there is more space for fewer passengers, and it almost feels like flying in your own private cabin.
-I like the privacy and quiet atmosphere of BA’s 747 upper deck so much that I still prefer it over the more flashy business class products of other carriers’ single-decked planes.
-I hope that BA will keep the old bird flying for many more years to come.
+I like the privacy and quiet atmosphere of BA’s 747 upper deck so much that I still prefer it over the more flashy Business Class products of other carriers’ single-decked planes.
+It is sad the old bird no longer flies.

 Each seat has its own private entertainment screen, which swings out from one side of the cabin suite.
 There are also noise-canceling headphones provided, two USB sockets, power, and a video RCA connection for your camcorder, DVD player, or camera.
 The private entertainment screen is rather small (9 inches or 22 cm) and swings out from the side of the private cabin suite.
-It also tilts up and down, so watching the screen from the near or fully flat-bed position is possible.
-There are lots of movies and box sets to explore and an excellent flight map, as well as a more unusual opportunity to chat with other passengers on your console.
+It also tilts up and down, so watching the screen from the near or fully flatbed position is possible.
+There are many movies and box sets to explore, an excellent flight map, and a more unusual opportunity to chat with other passengers on your console.

 There are retractable privacy dividers between adjoining seats, which can be lowered or raised.
 The safety screen must be lowered during the safety briefing, and the crew will lower it when they serve you meals and drinks.

-Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit that comes in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
-Products are Elemis in travel sizes and include moisturizer and lip balm, an eyeshade, earplugs, socks, toothbrush, toothpaste, and a pen.
+Each seat comes with a thin blanket, a comfortable pillow, and an amenity kit in a drawstring bag (one male, one female) that can double up as a shoe or underwear bag.
+Products are Elemis in travel sizes and include moisturizer, lip balm, an eyeshade, earplugs, socks, a toothbrush, toothpaste, and a pen.

 Seats 62A, 62K, and 64A on the upper deck are the single best seats since they are the only window seats in the 747 where you will not have to jump over the feet of other passengers (direct aisle access), and they offer more legroom.